ydb-platform/ydb/ydb/docs/en/core/devops/ansible/_includes/terraform/yc.md

      * Add `[Yandex]` before the secret information about connection keys.
 8. [Configure](https://cloud.yandex.com/ru/docs/tutorials/infrastructure-management/terraform-quickstart#configure-provider) Yandex Cloud Terraform provider.
 9. Download this repository with the command `git clone https://github.com/ydb-platform/ydb-terraform.git`.
-10. Go to the `yandex_cloud` directory (directory in the downloaded repository) and make changes to the following variables in the `variables.tf` file:
+10. Go to the `yandex_cloud` directory in the downloaded repository and make changes to the following variables in the `variables.tf` file:
      * `key_path` – path to the SA key generated using the CLI.
      * `cloud_id` – cloud ID.
 You can get a list of available clouds with the command `yc resource-manager cloud list`.
      * `profile` – profile name from the file `~/.aws/config`.
      * `folder_id` – Cloud folder ID.
 Can be obtained with the command `yc resource-manager folder list`.

-Now, being in the `yandex_cloud` directory, you can run the `terraform init` command to install the provider and initialize the modules.
-Next you need to run a series of commands:
+Now, being in the `yandex_cloud` subdirectory, you can run the following sequence of commands to install the provider, initialize modules, and create the infrastructure:

+1. `terraform init` – installing the provider and initializing modules.
-* `terraform plan` – creating a plan for future infrastructure.
+2. `terraform plan` – creating a plan for future infrastructure.
-* `terraform init` (re-call) – creating resources in the cloud.
+3. `terraform init` – create resources in the cloud.

+Next, use the commands `terraform plan`, `terraform init`, and `terraform destroy` (destruction of the created infrastructure) to apply further changes as necessary.